198808xc/OrganSegC2F/README.md

 # OrganSegC2F: a coarse-to-fine organ segmentation framework
 version 1.10 - Sep 21 2017 - by Yuyin Zhou and Lingxi Xie

+**Yuyin Zhou is the main contributor to this repository.**
-**Yuyin Zhou created the first version of these codes, and Lingxi Xie later revised them for release.**
+  She created the first version of these codes, and Lingxi Xie later revised them for release.

 If you use our codes, please cite our paper accordingly:
   **Yuyin Zhou**, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille,